kilianc/rtail/README.md

 Compaction is not implemented yet, so files currently accumulate at one per flush per stream.
 Retention and the L0→L1→L2 merge are P3.

+## Search

+Two ways in, sharing one set of semantics.

+**The filter bar** — terse, and what most searching looks like:

+    level>=ERROR service=api "connection timeout"
+    -path:/health AND (region=us-east-1 OR region=us-west-2)
+    latency_ms>500 req.path:~"^/v1/"
+    trace_id=*

+`k=v` is equality, `k:v` a case-insensitive substring, `k:~re` a regular expression, `k>n` a comparison, `k=*` "the key exists", `k=null` "it does not".
+A bare word is full-text across the message and the original line.
+Terms are ANDed unless you write `OR`; `-` and `NOT` negate; parentheses group.

+`level` compares by **severity, not alphabetically** — `level>=ERROR` matches FATAL too, which is what you meant.
+Quoting a value suppresses type coercion, so `status=200` is the number and `status="200"` is the string.

+**Raw SQL**, for everything else:

+    curl -XPOST localhost:8888/v1/sql -d '{
+      "sql": "SELECT a_service, count(*) n, quantile_cont(a_latency_ms, 0.95) p95
+              FROM logs WHERE level = '"'"'ERROR'"'"' GROUP BY 1 ORDER BY n DESC", "from": "-6h"
+    }'

+`logs` is a view over the pruned files.
+The query runs read-only in a DuckDB sandbox that can see nothing but your data directory.

+**The time range is the partition pruner**, not decoration.
+It is always applied — a query without one gets the last 24 hours injected — and every response reports the window it used along with how many files and rows the query implied reading, so a slow search can explain itself.

 ## Examples